halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 3. Give the segment a name - for example, "Enterprise Plan".
 The key will be generated for you based upon the name.
 You can also optionally add a description.
 4. Choose the "Standard" segment option and then click "Save segment".

 We'll need to repeat this process until we've created a segment representing each plan within the entitlements structure.
-For our example, the targeting will be based upon a `plan` attribute of our `tenant` context, but the attribute can be whatever you choose based upon the structure of your tenant data.
+In our example, the targeting for these segments will be based upon a `plan` attribute of our `tenant` context, but the attribute can be whatever you choose based upon the structure of your tenant data.

 Once the segments are created, we can create rules to assign our contexts to each segment.